Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 Let's build the package and see the resulting outputs.

-(for Bzlmod) and .runfiles_manifest
+as the .repo_mapping (for Bzlmod) and .runfiles_manifest support files.
+The

 runfiles libraries use these artifacts to translate relative runfile paths to